stooged/PS5-PI-Server/README.md

 <hr>

-if you want to connect the console directly to the pi using wifi then you can setup a wifi access point on the pi.
+if you want to connect the console directly to the pi using wifi then you can setup a wifi access point on the pi.<br>
 this setup assumes you are connecting the pi to your home network using an ethernet cable not wifi.